Welcome to this virtual consultation on draft proposals for the development of Old Clayton Kennels, Storrington Road, Washington.

 The proposals include the removal of the existing Kennels and Cattery as well as other existing buildings and redevelopment to provide a new, modern care home and 8 no. age-restricted bungalows with improvements to the site entrance on to Storrington Road.

 The site represents an ideal location for the provision of high quality specialist care accommodation for older people and will help meet identified needs and the growing demand for such facilities locally in Storrington and across Horsham district.
-A planning application will be made to Horsham District Council later this summer.

 You can download our Public Consultation Document which contains full details of the proposals.